ayekat/localdir/README.md

   course only works for applications that allow configuring the location of "config" files.

-* Most shell configuration happens in `XDG_CONFIG_HOME/sh`, reason being that there is currently configuration for both bash and zsh, so to reduce redundancy, shell-agnostic configuration is stored in `environment`, `login` and `config`, and sourced from the respective shells' configuration files, which should only configure shell-specific aspects (prompts, input, history, etc.)
+* Shell-agnostic configuration should happen in `XDG_CONFIG_HOME/sh`.
+This allows other, non-zsh shells to work correctly, too, without having to duplicate all the shell configuration.
+The shell-agnostic configuration is stored in `environment`, `login` and `config`, while only shell-specific configuration (prompts, input, history, etc.) should happen in zsh's config.